 Impact

-The vulnerability is a stack-based buffer overflow triggered when Autodesk 3ds Max parses a maliciously crafted GIF file.
-This flaw allows an attacker to execute arbitrary code in the context of the 3ds Max process, compromising confidentiality, integrity, or availability of the host system.
-The flaw corresponds to CWE‑121.
+The vulnerability is a stack‑based buffer overflow that occurs when Autodesk 3ds Max parses a maliciously crafted GIF file.
+This flaw allows an attacker to execute arbitrary code with the permissions of the 3ds Max process, potentially compromising confidentiality, integrity, or availability of the host system.
+The weakness corresponds to CWE‑121.

 Affected Systems